 Mrs Turner is our RE Subject Lead.

-At Wrenbury Primary School, Religious Education is an important part of the school curriculum and is taught relevant to the child's stage of development and experience.
+At Wrenbury Primary School, our Religious Education (RE) curriculum allows the children to explore religions, cultures and world views.
+Religious Education is an important part of the school curriculum and is taught relevant to the child's stage of development and experience.
 We seek to provide a clearer idea of what religion is about, the importance that it plays in many people's lives and how that faith is expressed in their daily lives and routines.

-RE is taught mainly as a discrete subject at Wrenbury Primary School.
+RE is taught mainly as a discrete subject at Wrenbury Primary School following the Cheshire East SACRE Religious Education Agreed Syllabus, besides the Diocese of Chester planning and Understanding Christianity units.
 However, there are times when RE is woven into the school's cross-curricular Learning Journey planning.
+The half termly units are covered through using an enquiry question each half term.

-In EYFS, children are taught RE through the area of Knowledge and Understanding of The World.
-The Foundation Stage (and KS1) forms the basis of children's future understanding and therefore should begin with children's own experiences and feelings, particularly around 'special times, people, places and objects/symbols'.
-Many opportunities are provided for thinking, talking, listening and responding to others respectfully.
-Much emphasis is placed on valuing and caring for other people in our local community and also for children to relate their understanding to a wider/global community.
+In EYFS, children are taught RE through the area of Understanding The World.
+The Foundation Stage forms the basis of children's future learning and understanding and therefore should begin with children's own experiences and feelings, particularly around 'special times, people, places and objects/symbols'.
+Children start by looking at Christianity and main religious festivals, e.g. Diwali.

-Whilst Collective Worship is separate to the teaching of RE, Collective Worship may be used to enhance the RE curriculum.
+Whilst Collective Worship is separate to the teaching of RE, it may be used to enhance the RE curriculum.